martinkearn/Bot-Starter-Template/README.md

-# Bot v4.3 Starter Template
+# Bot Starter Template for v4.3
-This is a .net template project which can be used as a starter for a v4.3 .net bot with the up-to-date patterns and practices.
+This can be used as a starter template for a .net bot with the latest patterns and practices.

 At this time, there is no NodeJS equivalent (but that would make a great pull request).

+The latest Bot Fraemwork version is v4.3 but there is no official v4.3 template.
 The life of this project may be limited until such a time that there is an official v4.3 project template which adopts these patterns.
 Until such a template exists, you can use this project as a great starting point for a v4.3 .net Bot Framework project.

 This sample is complimentary to the [Bot Framework Samples - Work In progress Branch](https://github.com/Microsoft/BotBuilder-Samples/tree/samples-work-in-progress/samples/csharp_dotnetcore).
 Many of the patterns used in this sample are taken from common patterns seen in these official samples.